Improving governance outcomes through AI documentation: Bridging theory and practice: Results

 We classify publications as employing a "practitioner lab study" when the evaluation involved practitioners within a controlled research setting.
 We classify "practitioner real-world studies" as those examining practitioner methods and practices within their real-world work environments.
 Both lab and real-world studies have unique strengths, and neither is inherently more rigorous or useful than the other.
 We define "artifact studies" as studies of publicly available documentation artifacts such as Github repository documentation or Hugging Face model cards.

 In some instances, framework authors mentioned consulting relevant stakeholders during the design or refinement of their framework.
-However, if these consultations are only briefly mentioned or not elaborated upon, we do not classify the work as including a practitioner study.
+However, if these consultations were only briefly mentioned, we do not classify the work as including a practitioner study.